LIVE AT SHEA

 RECORDS DERIVED FROM THE KUSTOM RELEASE

 1972.
-The Italian label FIGA Records released an album entitled LIVE AT THE SHEA STADIUM, blank label, matrix Figa 3-A / Figa 3-B. Two versions exist, one with FIGA Records written on cover, orange-printed song titles, yellow blank labels with reddish circles on outer part, and one with AER Records written on cover, white-printed titles, light blue labels with song titles.
+The label FIGA Records released an album entitled LIVE AT THE SHEA STADIUM, blank label, matrix Figa 3-A / Figa 3-B. Two versions exist, one with FIGA Records written on cover, orange-printed song titles, yellow blank labels with reddish circles on outer part, and one with AER Records written on cover, white-printed titles, light blue labels with song titles.
+Some copies of this version had the printed S.I.A.E. indication (the Italian copyright collecting agency) on the label.

 The Figa 3-A / Figa 3-B stampers were used for another record, probably released soon after the original issue, pressed by a company named 5D Records and titled THE SHEA STADIUM CONCERT.
 It was released in green vinyl with yellow labels.